Go to ewuu.nl

 Outcomes

-Methodological challenges are also discussed, including data completeness and footprint uncertainty, and discuss the implications for Circular Safe Hospitals and the Green Deal Sustainable Healthcare 3.0 targets, as well as opportunities for scaling this approach across institutions.
+Methodological challenges are also discussed, including data completeness and footprint uncertainty.
+In addition, the implications for Circular Safe Hospitals and the Green Deal Sustainable Healthcare 3.0 targets are described.

-The outcomes aim to raise awareness of the footprint of laboratories in hospitals and universities, inform future research, and support data-driven decisions for sustainable laboratory management.
+The outcomes aim to raise awareness of the footprint of laboratories in hospitals and universities and encourage future research in this area to support data-driven decisions for sustainable laboratory management.

 Download the full report below.